GPN87/credit-risk-classification/report-template.md

 ## Summary
 * Both models appear to have  a high level of accuracy, with the second model slightly out performing the first overall.

-* The second model, which uses random oversampling to balance the classes, had a higher f1 score of 93.05 when predicting risky loans.
+* The second model, which uses random oversampling to balance the classes, had a higher f1 score of 93.05% when predicting 'risky' loans.
 Though the number of false positives increased slightly, representing a slight decrease in precision from 89.29% to 87.25%

 * The higher False Positive rate when attempting to predict '1's highlights the difficulty in detecting 'risky' loans in such a lopsided dataset.

-* Much of the improvement in Model 2's ability to detect'1's was in its recall.
+* Much of the improvement in Model 2's ability to detect '1's was in its recall.
 I.e. of all 625 'risky' loans, Model 2 predicted 623.

 * Given the risks associated with a False Positive in this scenario are relatively small (i.e. incorrectly labelling a loan as 'risky' is not as detrimental as say, a diabetes diagnosis), it is recommended that the improvements to Model 2's recall make it the superior model.